OCHA-DAP/pa-anticipatory-action/analyses/mdg/mdg_plague_exploration.md

 density_chart_2018
 ```

-We see that for most weeks we have a very small number of cum cases, the peak being around 2.
-The maximum sum we have seen was 25 cases
+We see that for most weeks 2018 - 2021 we have a very small number of cum cases, the peak being around 2.
+The maximum sum we have seen was 25 cases.
+However, the distribution is much wider from 2012 to 2016, and the peak is closer to 3.5 or 4.

 Next, lets see how the cumsum was in 2017 compared to the other years